omidsaraf/Azure-Synapse-Analytics-Project/04- Silver/00- Description.md

 ## Silver Layer

 - Using Serverless SQL Server
-- using CETAS Method to Transfer data as well as create external Table
+- Using CETAS Method to Transfer data as well as create external Table
--
+- Change File Format to Parquet
+- Transform data from Raw to Structured